 Apply an autumn lawn feed such as Miracle-Gro Autumn Lawn Care as this helps keep your lawn green and thick and supports strong root growth.
 Avoid the temptation to use up any left over summer feed as this contains too much nitrogen which stimulates lush growth and will make it vulnerable to disease.

 IN THE GREENHOUSE

-Houseplants – Check any bulbs (e.g. Hyacinths and ‘Paper White’ Daffodils), being forced in darkness into early growth.
-When they have made about 2.5cm growth, bring them into light, cool room or frost-free greenhouse to grow on.
-When flower buds appear, they can be brought into warmer rooms to provide a seasonal display.
+For winter flowering bulbs such as Hyacinths and ‘Paper white’ daffodils these can be put in a dark place to encourage growth.
+When they have grown up to 2.5cm bring them into a light, cool room or frost free greenhouse to grow on.
+When the flower buds appear they are ready to bring into warmer rooms for a wonderful seasonal display.

 Plant Amaryllis bulbs this month and keep them in a warm place to ‘force’ indoors ready for flowering in time for Christmas.

 The Keep it Local Christmas Craft Fair will be held at Coolings The Gardener’s Garden Centre on the 3rd – 5th December (10am – 4pm).
 The Farmers Market is at Coolings on every fourth Saturday of the month.
 You will find stalls selling fresh locally sourced produce including bread, meat, fish, cakes and much more!

 A local new cheese stall is now visiting Coolings Wych Cross every Tuesday from 2nd November from 10am – 4pm selling a wide selection of local cheese and other goodies.

 See our What’s On page for full details of our upcoming events.